-There are no flats on the ground floor, this is populated by stores, meeting rooms and a small laundry room for residents.
+There is one flat on the ground floor which is also populated by stores and cycle stores for residents.

-The roof space is access by permit and only in the hours of daylight.
+The roof space is rented by mobile phone companies and contains some cabins and hardware on the roof, access is by permit and in aylight hours only.